¡Hablamos Español!

 These questions can be emotionally overwhelming, adding stress to an already devastating time.
 When you feel lost and uncertain, you need reassurance that there’s a path to justice and support.
 You need a place to turn for both legal guidance and compassion.

-A wrongful death claim can provide the support you need during this trying time by seeking compensation for your losses and holding negligent parties accountable.
-At Flickinger Boulton Robson Weeks, our Provo wrongful death lawyers understand the emotional and financial burdens that follow such a sudden loss.
-We work tirelessly to help families find a measure of closure while honoring the memory of those they have lost.
+A wrongful death claim can help your family during this painful time.
+It seeks fair payment for your losses and makes sure the people at fault are held responsible.
+At Flickinger Boulton Robson Weeks, our Provo wrongful death lawyers know how heavy the emotional and financial burden feels after a sudden loss.
+We fight hard to help families find peace while honoring their loved one’s memory.

 Common Causes of Wrongful Death in Provo